OJddJO/osu-music-player.exe/README.md

 - Launch the installer and follow the instructions

-*It is normal if there are some cmd that popup*
+*It is normal if there is a cmd that popup*

 # Keybindings: